-Carillons have a minimum of 23 bells.
-With 55 bronze bells the National Carillon is large by world standards.
-The pitch of the bells ranges chromatically through four and one half octaves.
-The bells each weigh between seven kilograms and six tonnes.
+A carillon is a set of at least 23 cast and tuned bronze bells, played from a mechanical-action keyboard.
+With 55 bronze bells, the National Carillon is large by world standards, and the largest in Australia.
+The pitch of the bells ranges chromatically through four and a half octaves, and each bell weighs between seven kilograms and six tonnes.
 Cast in England by John Taylor & Co of Loughborough, they are fine examples of the art of bellfounding.

-Much variation of musical expression is obtainable in the hands of a competent carillonist.
-Carillon 'schools' are well established in Europe and North America and carillonists regularly participate in international recitals.
-The carillon can also be played in concert with other instruments.
+Much variation of musical expression is obtainable in the hands of a talented carillonist.
+Carillon ‘schools’ are well established in Europe and North America and carillonists regularly participate in international recitals.